theHamsta/nvim-treesitter-pairs/README.md

 # nvim-treesitter-pairs

-Create your own textobjects using tree-sitter queries!
+Create your own pair objects using tree-sitter queries!

 ## Installation